Ted80-Minecraft-Mods/Better-World-Generation-4/README.md

     Client:
     1. Backup your worlds!
     2. Install the recommended version of Minecraft Forge.
-    3. Place the zip file into your .minecraft/mod folder.
+    3. Place the jar file into your .minecraft/mod folder.
     4. Start Minecraft and create a new world.
     5. Select the bwg4 worldtype.
     6. Click on the customize button.